kem25/LinuxConfiguration/README.md

 	</VirtualHost>
 	```

-Run `sudo a2ensite nuevoMexico` to enable the virtual host
+Run `sudo a2ensite catalog` to enable the virtual host

 	The following prompt will be returned: